Advanced Features of JoyToKey

 - ex) small jump key if a button is pressed less than 300 milli-seconds

-- ex) big jump key if a button is pressed more than 300 milli-seconds
+- ex) big jump key if a button is pressed more than 300 milli-seconds - Switch based on analog input level

 For analog stick inputs, the assignment can change depending on the analog input level.